Language Elements

 }

-Default Kotlin classes are final and can't be extended unless declared with open key word.
+By default, Kotlin classes are final and cannot be extended unless explicitly marked with the open keyword.

 Kotlin provides visibility modifiers like private, protected, internal, and public to control the visibility of class members.
 By default, class members are public.